 - Urethane rigid foam (poured behind the silicone): Quick and lightweight but lower precision

 Alignment: Mother mold sections must register against each other precisely, or the silicone sections they support will be misaligned and cast pieces will show parting line offsets.
 Build registration features (bolts through flanges, or block key protrusions) into the mother mold sections at the design stage.
+Make: magazine’s moldmaking tutorials offer practical examples of mother mold construction across a range of project scales.

 For practical guidance on the standard two-part mold process before progressing to these advanced techniques, see the complete silicone mold making guide and troubleshooting guide.